tridxis/beratro/README.md

 Fix calculator to using state for calculation

-OMG, I need to handle generating flower, meme... programatically
+OMG, I need to handle generating flower, meme, sticker... programatically

 Sorry for late report, I have some personal stuffs.
 See you 🍀

+## Day 17

+Yes yes, I finished implementing all methods to trigger effect of a Beras

+Tmr I will apply them in scoring and generating cards

+Will cost a lot of time to verify that all Bera cards' effect are right.
+See soon 🍀